0xPolygon/cdk-validium-node/docs/design/synchronizer/content-update_synchronization.md

 ### The main objects are:
-- `l1SyncOrchestration`: is the entry point and the reponsable to launch the producer and consumer
+- `l1SyncOrchestration`: is the entry point and the responsable to launch the producer and consumer
-- `l1RollupInfoProducer`: this object send rollup data through the channel to the consumer
+- `l1RollupInfoProducer`: this object sends rollup data through the channel to the consumer
-- `l1RollupInfoConsumer`: that receive the data and execute it
+- `l1RollupInfoConsumer`: receive the data and execute it